Fibromyalgia is a complicated condition that is as hard to diagnose as it is to live with.

 So how do some of these methods relieve chronic pain?

-Hydrotherapy, using heat or cold packs, works to stimulate your body’s own responses to ease the pain.
+Alternating between hot and cold treatments works to stimulate your body’s own responses to ease the pain.

-A cold compress reduces pain swelling and inflammation by constricting the blood vessels.
+On the one hand, a cold compress helps to reduce pain, swelling, and inflammation by constricting the blood vessels.

-Heat dilates blood vessels, increasing blood flow, oxygen and other healing nutrients.
+On the other, heat dilates your blood vessels and provides benefits from increased blood flow, oxygen, and other healing nutrients.

 Your therapist will teach you techniques to use at home, and will document your progress as you work together.